The Smart Traveler's Guide to The Field Museum

 SUE the T. Rex

 You probably already know about SUE, because everyone knows about SUE, because SUE is the largest, most complete, and best-preserved Tyrannosaurus rex in the entire world (and the most iconic exhibit in the Field Museum).
 From the tip of the snout to the tip of the tail, SUE measures 40.5 feet long.
-Though her skeleton greets you right when you walk in Stanley Field Hall, the skull atop the skeleton is a replica.
 The original 600-pound skull sits in a display on the Museum’s balcony, beneath a mural of what SUE might have looked like before she was a fossil.
 At the exhibit, you can learn all sorts of interesting information about the science of SUE.
 For example, how multiple ribs were in various stages of healing from being broken, and how a CT scan of her skull has provided scientists with previously unknown information about her prehistoric world.

 *Note: SUE is going off display in February 2018 for updates and will then be relocated to a new exhibit.
 The T. rex will return in the spring of 2019.
 A titanosaur, the biggest dinosaur ever discovered, will take SUE’s place in Stanley Field Hall.